 .6 oz unrefined beeswax (by weight)

 8 oz organic oil (by volume).
 Use something like almond or sunflower for a lighter cream, or olive oil for a heavier cream.
 You can also use an herbal-infused oil to add therapeutic qualities.

 Weight out the beeswax (or buy it in .6 oz quantity).
 To melt it, I recommend using a sauce pan or double boiler that is dedicated to just melting wax.
 If you don’t have one, you can put a quart-sized mason jar into a saucepan with water and melt the wax in the jar that way (but monitor it closely so it doesn’t tip or boil too hard).
 When the wax is melted, add the oil, and take it off the heat when it is all melted together.
 Pour the oil and beeswax immediately into a quart size mason jar (if you didn’t already use one) and let it cool to room temperature

 Step 2: Add the water to emulsify

 Add a few drops (1 – 4 drops per ounce of cream) of essential oil if desired.
-Keep the cream in a sealed jar, out direct sun and exposure to high heat.?
+Keep the cream in a sealed jar, out of direct sun and exposure to high heat.
 Enjoy this fresh cream on your skin – it is a perishable product, so use it up within a month or so.